 You can also use electric heat tape and apply it in a single layer along the length of your frozen pipeline.
 Now plug it into your wall outlet.
 It will warm up your pipeline.
 Never overlap the electrical heat tape, only apply it once in a spiral pattern.

 You can also use heat lamps, bare incandescent light bulbs, or space heaters near the frozen pipeline but make sure they are not touching it.
 Hang up a few blankets or tarps to trap the heat near the pipeline.

 – Towel soaked in hot water

 A towel soaked in hot water is also helpful in thawing your pipelines.
 Boil some water.
 Put on a pair of rubber gloves.
-Soak the towel, ring it, wrap around your pipe, and replace every five to ten minutes.
+Soak the towel, ring it, wrap it around your pipe, and replace it every five to ten minutes.

 – Salt for a frozen drain

 If your drain is frozen you can sprinkle some salt down the drain to help melt the ice.
 Leave it there for some time.

 Step 4: Check for leaks

 This is maybe the most important step, you have to check for leaks.
 Some leaks are very obvious, but some are hard to spot, or can only show themselves after some time.
 If you know the area that was frozen it is easier to check a couple of times in the weeks following.